Order Management: How to Set Your Fulfilment Process to Maximum Efficiency

-It’s so frustrating when a payment error or delivery issue leaves a sour taste in a customer’s mouth.
+Think about it... a payment error, missed order or delivery issue will leave a sour taste in a customer’s mouth.
 A taste you know they’ll not want to come back to.

 It’s reported that 65% of customers have cut ties with a brand over just a single negative encounter.